Should I Use Oxide Polish or Diamond for Polishing Gems?

 If your gemstone can be polished with oxides, that's a better option.
 Every pro I know, including myself, uses oxide polish extensively.
 That should tell you something.

-Of course, I’m not talking about contest gem cutting conditions, where a slow diamond polish is easier to control for meets under high power.
-However, I would note that many contest stones are “kissed” with an oxide polish after the diamond polish to give them a final “pop.”
+Of course, I'm not talking about contest gem cutting conditions, where a slow diamond polish is easier to control for meets under high power.
+However, I would note that many competitors "kiss" contest stones with oxide polish after the diamond polish to give them a final "pop."

 Lap And Polish Combinations

 For beginners or those who don't cut many stones, Spectra Ultra Laps are a good, inexpensive choice.
 You can charge them with whatever oxide polish you need, and they'll work well.
 If used properly, they will actually polish nice, flat facets.
 A light tough and a good pre-polish are the secrets that prevent rounding.

 (I know several guild contest winners that use Ultra Laps to pop their stones before sending them to the judges.
 Some won't admit it because they don't want people to know what they're doing).

 I probably use a tin lap with aluminum oxide the most, mainly because I tend to cut a lot of garnet and tourmaline.